User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Methods

 \subsection{Analysis}

-We took a mixed-methods approach to the data analysis: to analyze participants' perceived tools for untraceability (RQ1), we chose content analysis as the analytical method.
-This method allowed us both to quantify the frequency of mentions of different types of features that participants suggested for preventing third parties from knowing who communicates with whom, and to systematically identify families of suggested features (which we call strategies in~\Cref{sec:misconceptions}) and analyze potential threat models associated with them.
-To analyze participants' values and opinions related to untraceable communication, we opted for a reflexive thematic analysis approach (RTA)~\cite{braun_reflecting_2019}, where we looked for cross-cutting patterns of meaning across answers and participants.
+We took a mixed approach to the data analysis to address the different goals and interpretative needs of each research question.
+To identify which privacy and security features participants perceived as tools for untraceability (RQ1), conducted a \textit{manifest content analysis}, which focuses on the explicit, surface-level content of communication, considering what is directly observable and quantifiable in the textual data without interpreting deeper meanings or underlying themes.
+This method was straightforward and sufficient for identifying the range of types of features suggested.
+For example, we categorized the answer \inlinequote{that the message disappears once it's read and the information has been received} (P155) as the feature ``disappearing messages''.
+This method allowed us both to quantify the frequency of mentions of different types of features that participants suggested for preventing third parties from knowing who communicates with whom, and to systematically identify categories of suggested features (which we call \textit{strategies} in~\Cref{sec:misconceptions}) to speculate about the threat models considered by participants.